-For bit-oriented instructions, 'b' represents a bit field designator which selects the bit affected by the operation, while 'f' represents the address of the file in which the bit is located.
+For bit-oriented instructions, 'b' represents a bit field designator which selects the number of the bit affected by the operation, while 'f' represents the address of the file in which the bit is located.

-For literal and control operations, 'k' represents an eight or eleven-bit constant or literal value
+For literal and control operations, 'k' represents an eight or eleven bit constant or literal value.